maneatsbible/maneatsbible.github.io/catechism.md

 *Q*: What is faith?

-*A*: Faith is trust in the promises made by a loved one, while making promises in return, establishing a spiritual union as in a marriage.
+*A*: Faith is the belief and trust in the promises made by a loved one, while making promises in return, establishing a spiritual union as in a marriage.

 *Q*: What is the Christian faith?